-In June 2018, the South Australian Government announced new appointments to SAMEAC’s board.
-These board members were appointed for a three-year period from 1 July 2018 to 30 June 2020.
+In June 2021, the South Australian Government appointed new members to the South Australian Multicultural and Ethnic Affairs Commission.
+These Commission members were appointed for a three-year period from 1 July 2021 to 30 June 2024.

 Mr George Chin

 George has been a part of the South Australian multicultural community since 1992 when he and his family migrated to Australia from Malaysia.
 As a small business owner in the Chinatown precinct for more than 25 years, he came to meet people from all walks of life and has been actively involved in social, commercial and community work since 1992.
 From 2004 to 2019, he rejuvenated the Chinatown precinct as President and Executive Member of the Chinatown Adelaide of SA Inc. His strong leadership role and his ability to work with community leaders and volunteers delivered the successful Lunar New Year Street Party in Chinatown, which has now grown to become one of the major annual multicultural festivals in South Australia attracting more than 30,000 visitors in 2019.

 George was a member of the Board of Study Adelaide from 2010 to 2017, and during this period he helped formulate strategies to promote Adelaide as a study destination for international students.
 Together with members of the local community, he helped organise many festivals and events for, and with, international students to support and promote integration into the South Australian community.
 He has been an ambassador of the Oz Asia Festival since its inception in 2010, was President of the Malaysia Club of Adelaide Inc. in 2010, and has held the role of honorary advisor to many community associations.
 George has served as a member of the South Australian Multicultural and Ethnic Affairs Commission since July 2018 and is honoured to be reappointed and continue his service for our multicultural communities.